Kurogi-Lab/CAN2/README.md

 ## Introduction
 <!--## Description-->
-The competitive associative net, or CAN2, is a neural network for learning efficient piecewise linear approximation of nonlinear functions.
+The competitive associative net called CAN2 is a neural network for learning efficient piecewise linear approximation of nonlinear functions.
 It consists of weight vectors to divide the input space into Voronoi regions